-There is a concept of purposive and strained construction – which is the usual application – where the precise literal meaning does not confirm to legislative purpose and so the principle of strained construction is applied.
+There is a concept of purposive and strained construction – the usual application – where the precise literal meaning does not confirm legislative purpose.
+So the principle of strained construction is applied.

 Duty of the Court

-The court has a duty to follow the purpose of the legislature, even it if disagrees with it.
-Unless the law is unconstitutional, the courts and the judge has the obligation to follow that law.
-In the event there is a doubt regarding the legislature’s purpose, the courts can use these established principles of the court to determine it.
+The court has a duty to follow the legislature’s purpose, even if it disagrees with it.
+Unless the law is unconstitutional, the courts and the judge have an obligation to follow that law.
+If there is a doubt regarding the legislature’s purpose, the courts can use these established principles of the court to determine it.

 Interplay Between the Literal and Purposive Approaches

 The rules of interpretation indicate that the first option to be applied in interpreting a statute is the literal rule.
 Only where the natural construction of the legislation doesn’t answer the question should the court look outside the strict letter of the legislation for meaning.
-Over time, the purposive approach evolved into the use of purposive-literal or purposive-stained construction, and legislation is given construction by reference to its context.
+Over time, the purposive approach evolved into purposive-literal or purposive-stained construction, and legislation is given construction by reference to its context.

 Presumptions and Maxims of Interpretation of Statutes

-There are a list of “Canons of Construction” which provide guidance to courts when interpreting statutes or their provisions.
-It is important to note that these presumptions and maxims are only applied when the intention of the legislature is unclear from the legislative text.
+A list of “Canons of Construction” guides courts when interpreting statutes or their provisions.
+It is important to note that these presumptions and maxims are only applied when the legislature’s intention is unclear from the legislative text.
 Oh, and welcome to Latin…

 Maxims of Interpretation

 Ejusdem Generis – when general words follow an enumeration of persons or things, such general words are not to be construed at their widest extent but are to be held as applying only to persons or things of the same general kind or class specifically mentioned.